tink-crypto/tink/docs/KNOWN-ISSUES.md

     this violates the CCA2 property for this interface, although the ciphertext will still decrypt to the correct DEK.
 When using this interface one should not rely on that for each DEK there only exists a single *encrypted DEK*.

+## Streaming AEAD - potential integer overflow issues

+*   Streaming AEAD implementations encrypt the plaintext in segments.
+Tink uses a 4-byte segment counter.
+When encrypting a stream consisting of more than 2^32 segments, the segment counter might overflow and lead to leakage of key material or plaintext.
+This problem was found in the Java and Go implementations of the AES-GCM-HKDF-Streaming key type, and has been fixed since 1.4.0.